 After 3 weeks, this is how our Rocket Garden is getting on;

-The lettuce is looking healthy and growing nicely.
+Firstly, the lettuce is looking healthy and growing nicely.
 Rocket is also growing, but perhaps not as well as I would expect.

-Potato plants have started to appear above the soil, so these have been ‘earthed up’ a few times already.
+Additionally, the Potato plants have started to appear above the soil, so these have been ‘earthed up’ a few times already.

 Finally, the carrots are ‘hanging on’, but again don’t seem to have grown a great deal since planting.

 By far the most successful have been the plants that arrived relatively small (less than 2inches tall).
 In my (novice) opinion, some were simply too far along to survive the trip and the unpacking.

 It took me almost 4 hours to unpack and plant everything, and if I’m honest, towards the end it started to feel more like a chore than a pleasure – there was simply too much to do, with the added pressure of knowing it ‘had’ to be done.
 Perhaps if I’d been able to begin planting in the morning, this wouldn’t have been the case – though you are of course at the mercy of your delivery drivers route there!
 I think an early morning delivery slot would definitely have made things less stressful.

 I also found the packaging somewhat frustrating – the straw was ‘everywhere’ – in between the stems of the plants, among the roots – and eventually, all over my plot (indeed, I’m still finding it now!).